Working at EFPIA

 - Master’s degree in law.

-- At least five years of relevant professional experience in the pharmaceutical or health care industry.
+- At least five years of relevant professional experience in the pharmaceutical, healthcare or sustainability sector.

 - Excellent written and verbal communication skills in English – working knowledge of other EU languages is an asset.